Tripedalia cystophora

 Tripedalia cystophora is a small species of box jellyfish in the family Tripedaliidae.
 It is native to the Caribbean Sea and the Central Indo-Pacific.

 Description

 The medusa of Tripedalia cystophora is about 1 cm in diameter.
-Its boxy dome-shaped bell has a flattened top and is slightly wider than it is high.
+It has a boxy dome-shaped bell, which has a flattened top and is slightly wider than it is high.
 From a single point on each of the four corners of the bell arise three tentacles, each on a pedalium or stalk.
 The outer surface of the bell is granulated with small wart-like structures armed with nematocysts.
 About a quarter way up the bell are four rhopalia, cylindrical structures containing light-sensitive cells.
 About halfway up the bell, the four flattened gonads can be seen on the inside of the bell.
 The underside of the bell is partially constricted by a velarium, a horizontal ring of tissue, and in the centre is a manubrium, a tube-like structure which hangs down with the mouth at its tip.
 This box jellyfish is a translucent yellowish-brown colour.